solidhex/get-attached-images/README.md

 # get-attached-images
-WordPress Images Plug-in to pull attached images from post or page.
+WordPress Images Plug-in To Pull Attached Images from Post or Page.

 # Options
 `